 Current and former Forsan High School students are expected to gather this weekend when the school holds its annual homecoming activities.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Wednesday and 7 a.m. today:

-Note: The BSPD reported no arrests for the corresponding times.
+Note: No arrests were reported for the corresponding times.

 The Howard County Sheriffâ€™s Office reported the following activity: